Building and enforcing a style guide

-By far the biggest reason for adopting prettier is to stop all the ongoing debates over styles.
-It is generally accepted that having a common style guide is valuable for a project & team but getting there is a very painful and unrewarding process.
+By far the biggest reason for adopting Prettier is to stop all the on-going debates over styles.
+It is generally accepted that having a common style guide is valuable for a project and team but getting there is a very painful and unrewarding process.
 People get very emotional around particular ways of writing code and nobody likes spending time writing and receiving nits.

 - “We want to free mental threads and end discussions around style.
 While sometimes fruitful, these discussions are for the most part wasteful.”

 - “Literally had an engineer go through a huge effort of cleaning up all of our code because we were debating ternary style for the longest time and were inconsistent about it.
 It was dumb, but it was a weird on-going "great debate" that wasted lots of little back and forth bits.
 It's far easier for us all to agree now: just run Prettier, and go with that style.”